 2. The Board of Directors will appoint the Chairman of the Committee from amongst the independent directors that form part thereof.
-The position of Secretary and Deputy Secretary of the Audit and Control Committee will be held by the Secretary of the Board of Directors, and, if applicable, by the Deputy Secretary of the Board.
+The Board of Directors shall appoint a Secretary of the Committee and, if applicable, a Deputy Secretary.
+The Secretary of the Board, its Deputy Secretary or any other person, whether or not a member of the Board of Directors, with the aptitude to perform the duties inherent to such positions, may be appointed for such positions.

-The members of the Audit and Control Committee will hold their positions for a maximum term of three years, and may be re-elected one or several times by periods of equal maximum duration.
+The members of the Audit and Control Committee will hold their positions for a maximum term of three years and may be re-elected one or several times by periods of equal maximum duration.

-The position of Chairman will also be held for a maximum term of three years, at the end of which the Chairman may not be re-elected as such until one year has elapsed after his or her removal, notwithstanding his or her continuity or re-election as a Committee member.
+The position of Chairman will be held for a maximum term of four years, at the end of which the Chairman may not be re-elected as such until one year has elapsed after his or her removal, notwithstanding his or her continuity or re-election as a Committee member.